nushratea/Project-Data/Data Visualization Examples/README.md

 <li>Dataset: SuperStore Dataset</li>
 <li>Link: <a href="https://public.tableau.com/app/profile/nushrate.ahmed/viz/ANewDistributionCenter-aStory/Story1#2">A New Distribution Center - a Story</a></li><br>

 <p>The Tableau visualization titled "A New Distribution Center - a Story" offers a comprehensive analysis aimed at evaluating the potential for establishing a new distribution center.
-This data-driven story is structured to guide stakeholders through key metrics and insights essential for making informed decisions about site selection and operational feasibility.
+This data-driven story is structured to guide stakeholders through key metrics and insights for making informed decisions about site selection and operational feasibility.

 The visualization begins by presenting a high-level overview of the current distribution network, highlighting existing centers and their geographic coverage.
-By analyzing key performance indicators (KPIs) such as shipping times, transportation costs, and customer satisfaction, the visualization identifies gaps and inefficiencies in the current network.
+The visualization identifies gaps and inefficiencies in the current network by analyzing key performance indicators (KPIs) such as shipping times, transportation costs, and customer satisfaction.

 One of the critical features of this Tableau story is its ability to filter and segment data based on various criteria, such as region, product type, and customer demand.
 This functionality allows users to explore different scenarios and understand how different factors impact the overall efficiency and profitability of the proposed distribution center.